Thomas College students take top 2 spots in ‘Greenlight Maine’ business challenge

 “Greenlight Maine” is an Emmy-nominated show airing on Maine Public where business owners pitch their companies to a panel of judges — think “Shark Tank” — in a competition format.
 The show has different categories for established businesses and college students.

 Warn, of Winslow, won first place for his digitized snowmobiling map service.
-SledTRX.com is a free, interactive map system for snowmobiling trains across Maine.
+SledTRX.com is a free, interactive map system for snowmobiling trails across Maine.

 The website maps out more than 10,000 miles of trails along with points of interest and other amenities.
 Clubs listed on the map do not pay a fee, but the company earns revenue from advertisements.